Radical right (United States): Social structure

-Hofstader found a common thread in the radical right, from fear of the Illuminati in the late 18th century, to anti-Catholic and anti-Masonic movements in the 19th to McCarthyism and the John Birch Society in the 20th.
+Richard Hofstadter found a common thread in the radical right, from fear of the Illuminati in the late 18th century, to anti-Catholic and anti-Masonic movements in the 19th to McCarthyism and the John Birch Society in the 20th.
 They were conspiracist, Manichean, absolutist and paranoid.
 They saw history as a conspiracy by a demonic force that was on the verge of total control, requiring their urgent efforts to stop it.
 Therefore, they rejected pluralistic politics, with its compromise and consensus-building.
 Hofstadter thought that these characteristics were always present in a large minority of the population.
 Frequent waves of status displacement would continually bring it to the surface.

-D. J. Mulloy however noted that the term "extremist" is often applied to groups outside the political mainstream and the term is dropped once these groups obtain respectability, using the Palestinian Liberation Organization as an example.
+D. J. Mulloy, however, noted that the term "extremist" is often applied to groups outside the political mainstream and the term is dropped once these groups obtain respectability, using the Palestine Liberation Organization as an example.
 The mainstream frequently ignores the commonality between itself and so-called extremist organizations.
 Also, the radical right appeals to views that are held by the mainstream: antielitism, individualism, and egalitarianism.
 Their views on religion, race, Americanism and guns are held by a significant proportion of other white Americans.

 Conspiracism

 Throughout modern history, conspiracism has been a major feature of the radical right and subject to numerous books and articles, the most famous of which is Richard Hofstadter's essay The Paranoid Style in American Politics (1964).
-Imaginary threats have variously been identified as originating from American Catholics, non-whites, women, homosexuals, secular humanists, Mormons, Jews, Muslims, Hindus, Buddhists, American communists, Freemasons, bankers, and the U. S. government.
+Imaginary threats have variously been identified as originating from American Catholics, non-whites, women, homosexuals, secular humanists, Mormons, Jews, Muslims, Hindus, Buddhists, American communists, Freemasons, bankers, and the U.S. government.
 Alexander Zaitchik, writing for the Southern Poverty Law Center (SPLC), credited cable news hosts, including Glenn Beck, Lou Dobbs, the John Birch Society, and WorldNetDaily with popularizing conspiracy theories.
 In the Fall 2010 issue of the SPLC's Intelligence Report, he identified the following as the top 10 conspiracy theories of the radical right: